kennethologist/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React JS is a Javascript library that solves many problems with writing dynamic web applications.
+Concepts like virtual DOM, state management and features like useEffect help greatly in solving these problems.

-1. Describe component state.
+2. Describe component state.
+Component state is data/object that is used by Component to represent information about its current state.

-1. Describe props.
+3. Describe props.
+Props is a mechanism/arguments in React that are used pass Data around from one Component to another.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+Side effects are actions that happen as a result of some activity outside of the scope of current running code/function.
+For example an API call etc. We sync effects by wrapping the effect in a React useEffect hook.